19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spell Memorization.md

 # Spell Memorization

-A PC can only memorize the incantations for so many spells, the knowledge is fickle, complex and hard to retain.
-It takes a mental toll to remember spells for mages and casting spells can be a source of fatigue.
+A PC can only memorize the incantations for so many spells.
+Arcane knowledge is fickle, complex, and hard to retain.
+It takes a mental toll to remember spells for mages and casting spells is tiring.

 A PC can memorize a number of spells equal to 2 times the PCs [Intelligence](../Player%20Characters/Chosen%20Statistics/Intelligence.md) stat.